aiops/docs/docs/detect_incidents/incident_detector.md

 > [!NOTE]
-> Central log management is still very relevant today and can be a key, but undervalued, tool for an organization's threat detection and response capabilities
+> Central log management is still very relevant today and can be a key, but undervalued, tool for an organization's threat detection and response capabilities – Gartner
-> (source Gartner)